 7) Test steps 3 to 6 are repeated for all declared beams (Dx.y) and their reference beam direction pairs and maximum steering directions (Dx.y and Dx.y).

 For multi-band capable BS and single band tests, repeat the steps above per involved operating band where single band test configurations and test models shall apply with no carriers activated in the other band.

-Test procedure for Extreme test environment is FFS.
+8) For extreme conditions tests the methods in annex X may be used where a representative power measurement is taken at both nominal conditions (Pmax,sample,nom) and extreme conditions (Pmax,sample,ext) and the delta (Δsample) is added to the nominal measurement from step 6 such that Pmax,c,EIRP, extreme = Pmax,c,EIRP + Δsample.

 Test procedure to be verified for FR2 operating bands.

 6.2.5 Test requirement